Hiroreco/enreco-archive/recap-data/chapter2/day4/nodes/mococo-c2d4.md

 But before cashing out, she had some catching up to do.
 The investigation of the [Stronghold of Ruin](https://www.youtube.com/live/T2StVW1kSxw?si=mlKGQ7NhgMZ73vBu&t=1871) was still a blank in her itinerary, so she called in reinforcements.
 With the help of Immerkind, Bijou, Gonathon, and Ina, she powered through and got herself up to speed with the rest of the kingdom.

-While waddling about afterwards, she happened upon a *very* public therapy session between Mordon and Gonathon.
+While waddling about afterwards, she happened upon a *very* public therapy session between Mordan and Gonathon.
 And by “happened upon,” we mean she straight-up eavesdropped, with no shame in sight.
 Though one might question whether it even *was* therapy, considering the kind of advice being handed out.

 [There's a window here, yeah?](#embed:https://www.youtube.com/live/T2StVW1kSxw?si=1b0WCfas_RRaMR8t&t=3322)